euske/nlcrypt/README.md

 How to build:

-Unzip the WordNet dictionary directory as `WordNet-dict` then type this.
+Unpack the WordNet tarball as `WordNet-3.0` then type this.

     $ make